Chia-Network/chia-docs/docs/consensus/epoch-and-difficulty.md

 sp interval iterations = floor(sub slot iterations / 64)
 ```

-Note that we don’t take the iterations and time exactly at the end of an epoch, but at the last infusion point of a block in an epoch (aka `epoch$`), the reason being simply that we only have timestamps available when blocks are infused.
+Note that we don't take the iterations and time exactly at the end of an epoch, but at the last infusion point of a block in an epoch (aka `epoch$`), the reason being simply that we only have timestamps available when blocks are infused.

 ```python
 weight/sec of last epoch = (new weight - old weight) / duration of last epoch